kg4zow/remarkable.jms1.info/src/info/updates.md

 For this document I'll use `nc` (because it comes with macOS) and `8000` as the port number.

 ```
-$ nc -ln 10.11.99.2 8000 > 01-req.txt
+$ nc -ln 10.11.99.2 8000 | tee 01-req.txt
 ```

-You probably won't see any output right away, this is fine.
-Whatever traffic it receives will be sent to the `01-req.txt` file.

 At this point, your computer is listening for incoming network connections.
 Listening on the `10.11.99.x` interface means that only other devices on that network segment (i.e. the tablet) will be able to connect - if something on a wifi or other network tries to connect ro port 8000 they won't be able to.

+You won't see any output right away, this is fine.
+When the tablet sends a request to ask for available upgrades, you will see it in this window, *and* it will be sent to the `01-req.txt` file as well.

 ### Configure the tablet